Malcolm F. Mick

 In 1989, Bunny was hired by the St. Louis Cardinals to teach their lead-off hitter Vince Coleman how to bunt better and be more selective.
 The speedster didn't have a bunt single until his fourteenth hit of the exhibition schedule, including four doubles and three triples.
 At the end of June, with Coleman in a 0-for-16 slump, Mick returned to give him a refresher course.
 In the first two games he attended, the Cardinal went 3-for-6 with three walks.
 Micks returned to the Astros later in the season as a specialty coach under Art Howe, who he had coached in his previous stint with the Houston club.
 He remained with the team until Howe was fired in 1993.

 Mick retired to Keystone, FL after and bought a house on a lake where he fished and helped maintain a Boy Scout Camp that was on the north border of his property.
 His brother, Mitchell, was the owner of the Florida State League's Tampa Tarpons from 1966 to 1988.
 Bunny died on September 14, 2005 at the age of 82.
-He was survived by his two daughters and brother.
+He was survived by his wife, two daughters and a brother.

 Sources: 1947, 1951-1955 Baseball Guides, Pat Doyle's Professional Baseball Player Database, Baseball's Canadian-American League by David Pietrusza, The International League: Year-by-Year Statistics by Marshall Wright, The Sporting News, Oral history from USF website, Rootsweb.com